 “I love courses where you really have to think your way around.
 It gets me focused much more.
 That’s pretty much why I’m so impressed with it.”

-The European Club Links In the eye of the Tiger
+The European Club, County Wicklow In the eye of the Tiger

-Back to the Irish Close, and McIlroy was on his way to beat the course record of four under par 67, set by Tiger Woods in July 2002, when he went to the turn in three under par.
+Back to the 2006 Irish Amateur Close Championship at The European Club, McIlroy went to the turn in three under and was on his way to beating the course record of four under par 67, set by Tiger Woods in July 2002.
 He had to settle for a 70 in the end, and ended up taking 80 in the second round as the wind blew and the rough took its toll.

 Save this page to your Scrapbook: